 The only part of a quiche that we didn’t want to use was the fatty crust.
 After throwing around a few ideas, we decided phyllo pastry was worth a try.
 Wish us luck.

-2 cloves of garlic
+- 2 cloves of garlic

-1/4 cup of chopped onion
+- 1/4 cup of chopped onion

-1/2 cup of fresh, shaved parmesan cheese
+- 1/2 cup of fresh, grated parmesan cheese

-3/4 a bunch of kale
+- 3/4 a bunch of kale

-3/4 of a cup of 2% organic milk
+- 3/4 of a cup of 2% organic milk

-four sheets of phyllo pastry
+- four sheets of phyllo pastry

-1 1/4 tablespoons of olive oil
+- 1 1/4 tablespoons of olive oil

-a pinch of pepper
+- a pinch of pepper

 Preheat your oven to 350.

 The garlic and onion gave the kale a great flavor.
 My husband, who would rather eat our coffee table than anything healthy, thought they tasted “great”.
 Later that night, Scarlett ate two for dinner with some fresh fruit.
 Audrey had hers for a snack before the girl’s gymnastic class, and generously shared them with two of their friends.
 One loved it, the other turned his nose up at it immediately.
 Not everyone lives happily ever after with kale quiche.

 You might also like